Head Coach - KYLE KRUSTANGEL

 Cash Ulrich was named assistant coach of the AppleSox, March 30, 2017.

 Ulrich is no stranger to working with Krustangel.
-Currently, the two coach together at Yakima Valley Community College, and the duo helped bring an NWAC Championship to the school during their first seasons at YVCC, last spring.
+Currently, the two coach together at Yakima Valley CC, and the duo helped bring an NWAC Championship to the school during their first seasons at YVCC, last spring.

 Ulrich coached the Spokane Bandits AAA American Legion team last summer, and is a native of Spokane, Wash.
 He graduated from Eastern Washington University, and was previously the head coach of the Eagles.